Neon-20/TS-CLI/README.md

 A CLI directory manager that can be used to create directories, list directory contents and create files.

 ### Things used:

 - Commander.JS
 - Figlet
 - NodeCLI
 - TS/JS

-This code is for showing all files in directory
+This code is for showing all files in directory..
 ```
 manager -l
 ```